What is Ozempic?

 - Ozempic: 3.1% to 5% of users.

-- Stay Hydrated: Drinking plenty of water can help alleviate symptoms like constipation and diarrhea.
+- Drink plenty of water to help with constipation and diarrhea.

-- Boxed Warning: Both Mounjaro and Ozempic carry a boxed warning for potential thyroid tumors, including cancer, observed in animal studies.
+- Boxed warning: both drugs carry a boxed warning for potential thyroid tumors, including cancer, observed in animal studies.

 Symptoms to Watch For: